ConfettiFX/The-Forge/README.md

 We are giving a talk about our latest Visibility Buffer research on I3D.
 Here is a short primer what it is about:

 The original idea of the Triangle Visibility Buffer is based on an article by [[burns2013]. [schied15] and [schied16] extended what was described in the original article.
-Christoph Schied implemented a modern version with an early version of OpenGL (supporting MultiDrawIndirect) into The Forge rendering framework in September 2015.
+Christoph Schied implemented a modern version with an early version of OpenGL (supporting MultiDrawIndirect) into The Forge Framework in September 2015.
 We ported this code to all platforms and simplified and extended it in the following years by adding a triangle filtering stage following [chajdas] and [wihlidal17] and a new way of shading.
 Our on-going improvements simplified the approach incrementally and the architecture started to resemble what was described in the original article by [burns2013] again, leveraging the modern tools of the newer graphics APIs.
 In contrast to [burns2013], the actual storage of triangles in our implementation of a Visibility Buffer happens due to the triangle removal and draw compaction step with an optimal “massaged” data set.